vincentarelbundock/Rdatasets/doc/openintro/rst/esi.rst

       .. rubric:: Description
          :name: description

-      This data set comes from the 2005 Environmental Sustainability
+      This dataset comes from the 2005 Environmental Sustainability
       Index: Benchmarking National Environmental Stewardship.
 Countries
       are given an overall sustainability score as well as scores in each of several different environmental areas.